 'The only reason I agreed to see you again, Miles, was to confirm in my mind, for once and for all, that my decision was the correct one.'

-Melissa gazed at him for precisely five seconds for maximum dramatic effect, then delivered, 'It was.'
+Melissa gazed at him for precisely five seconds for maximum dramatic effect, then delivered: 'It was.'

-Hermes scarf with her kagoul, walking up that stone path towards the muddy surrounds of the stables - he could hear the clatter of heels and the cursing - she looked the goods all right and he had to own she seemed further away than ever.
+Hermes scarf with her kagoul, walking up that stone path towards the muddy surrounds of the stables - he could hear the clatter of heels and the cursing - she looked the goods all right but he had to own she seemed further away than ever.